Get a Demo

 Tip #5: Use Evidence-Based Substance Abuse Screening Tools

-Each phase of the SBIRT process uses an evidence-verified approach to ensure accuracy and objectivity.
+Each phase of the SBIRT process uses an evidence-based approach to ensure accuracy and objectivity.
 For example, standardized questionnaires reduce unconscious bias in interviewers and allow all screened individuals to answer the same question.
 Standardization is essential because even a seemingly minor phrasing change can alter the question’s perceived meaning.

 The move to digitization is also a significant development.
 Digitized tools, such as those in the Proem software platform, enable providers to integrate SUD and mental health disorder screening into their existing workflows while giving patients an easy and non-confrontational way to engage with their providers.